yume-chan/ya-webadb/libraries/adb/README.md

 public async isDirectory(path: string): Promise<boolean>
 ```

-Uses `lstat` method to check if the given path is a directory.
+Checks if `path` is a directory, or a symbolic link to a directory.

+This uses `lstat` internally, thus works on all Android versions.

 #### `opendir`